Application Information and Requirements

 Each resident will attend leadership seminars and complete a longitudinal practice management rotation.
 The practice management rotation and seminars are designed to provide the resident with an appreciation for the elements of successful practice management and the issues facing pharmacy managers.

 Each resident will have multiple opportunities to present at local, regional and national levels.
 Seminar presentations to pharmacy staff occur frequently, as will presentation at Pharmacy and Therapeutics Committee and Subcommittee meetings.
-Residents are required to present a poster at the ASHP Midyear Clinical Meeting and present the results of his/her residency project at Western States Conference among other requirements.
-Additional public speaking instruction (Toastmasters) is available at VMC for residents interested in this program.
+Residents are required to present the results of his/her residency project at Western States Conference among other requirements.

 Seminars and Meetings

-Residents are expected to attend the UW School of Pharmacy Residency Showcase, ASHP Midyear Clinical Meeting, and Western States Conference.
+Residents are expected to attend the ASHP Midyear Clinical Meeting, and Western States Conference, where residents will present their research projects.
 Financial compensation is provided by VMC for these educational expenses.

 Applicants must hold or be in the process of obtaining a Doctor of Pharmacy degree from an ACPE-accredited college of pharmacy.
-Applicants must be licensed to practice pharmacy in Washington State by July 31st.
+Applicants must be licensed to practice pharmacy in Washington State by July 31st (extenuating circumstances are reviewed on a case by case basis).

 If you have any questions or would like any additional information, please contact: